gardehal/python-packages/README.md

 - update debugs in try/catch with printStack (e.g. jsonRepo)
 - do something so colors show in MS cmd, powershell, etc.
 - remove _ in _varName
+- import still weird, should be .PrintUtil, not grdUtil.PrintUtil but doesn't always work..